AdobeDocs/adobeio-console/faq.md

 ### How do I delete Runtime from my project or workspace?

-Currently it is not possible to remove Runtime from a project.
+Currently it is not possible to remove Runtime from a project or workspace within a project.
 Please create a new project instead.

 ### What is a workspace?